-Sometimes an alternator could fail completely with no warning.
-Other times, it gradually becomes weaker and starts giving intermittent problems first.
-If an alternator stops working, the red battery-shaped warning light comes on while the engine is running.
-Normally this warning light comes on only when the engine is stopped and the ignition is ON.
+The most common symptom of a bad alternator is when the red battery-shaped warning light comes on while the engine is running.
+Normally this warning light comes on only when the engine is stopped and the ignition is on.

 Charge warning light.

-, wiring problems or a loose or damaged drive belt, etc.).
-To confirm a bad alternator, it must be tested.
+, wiring problems or a loose or broken alternator belt.
+To confirm, the belt drive must be inspected and the alternator must be tested.

 How do mechanics test an alternator?

-Auto repair shops have a hand-held tester (in the photo) that can test the battery and the charging system.
-After the test, you will get a printout showing the charging system performance.
+Auto repair shops have a tester (in the photo) that can test the battery and the charging system.
+After the test with such a tester, you will get a printout showing the charging system performance.
 The only problem is that if the alternator has an intermittent problem, it may pass the test when tested, but stop working again later.

 In this car, the charging system test shows that the alternator is OK.

-If an old alternator is suspected of having an intermittent problem, it's usually replaced as a precaution.
+If an old alternator is suspected of having an intermittent problem, it make sense to replace it as a precaution, so it won't leave you stranded.
 Whenever there is a problem with an alternator, the alternator wiring connectors must be checked for corrosion and looseness.

 Your mechanic can also use a voltmeter to test the alternator output (charging) voltage with the engine running.
-Typically it's done with the headlights turned on, to make sure the alternator works under load.
-A good working alternator should provide 13.5-14.2 Volts.
-In some cars, the charging system voltage might go up to as high as 15 Volts.
+We usually do this test with the headlights on to make sure the alternator works under load.
+A good working alternator should generate 13.5-14.2 Volts.
+In some cars, the charging system voltage might go up to 15 Volts.
 In some modern cars, the alternator is not charging constantly, but rather comes on and off as commanded by the computer (PCM) as a fuel-saving measure.
-In this case, the testing procedure might be different.

 New aftermarket alternator.

 In some cars, an overrunning alternator decoupling (OAD) pulley can also fail or start making a whining noise.
-In many cases OAD pulley can be replaced separately, but might require a special tool.
+In many cases, the OAD pulley can be replaced separately, but might require a special tool.

-Tip: some modern vehicles with Engine Stop-Start system that shuts down the engine when a car is stopped have a special heavy-duty alternator.
-It's always important to verify that an aftermarket alternator will fit.
+Tip: some modern vehicles with Start-Stop system that shuts down the engine when a car is stopped have a special heavy-duty alternator.
+It's important to verify that an aftermarket alternator will fit.

 Another option is to have the alternator rebuilt by a local Starter & Alternator shop.
 It's cheaper ($100-$170 without installation) but takes more time.

-Many automotive wreckers sell used alternators; they are usually not very expensive $40-$120, but the condition is unknown.
+Many automotive wreckers sell used alternators; they are usually not very expensive $40-$150, but the condition is unknown.
 If an alternator was stored outside in humid conditions, it might be corroded inside.
+Ask for warranty.

 If you are planning on replacing an alternator yourself, make sure to follow the manufacturer's instructions and safety precautions.
 The battery must always be disconnected before replacing an alternator.

 If you want to go even further and rebuild the alternator yourself, rebuild kits are available online for $25-$85.
-Rebuilding an alternator is a time-consuming precise electrical job that must be done according to manufacturer's instructions.
+Alternator parts that usually fail are the carbon brushes and bearings.
+Rebuilding an alternator is not too difficult, but it's a time-consuming precise electrical job that must be done according to manufacturer's instructions.

-Should a drive belt be changed whenever an alternator is replaced?
+Should the drive belt be changed whenever the alternator is replaced?

 It's a good idea if the drive belt

 is old.
 The belt has to be removed to replace an alternator anyway.
-This means that in most cases, there is no extra labor and you will only have to pay extra for a new drive belt, which is not very expensive.
+In most cases, there is no extra labor to replace the belt along with the alternator.
+Drive belts are not expensive.

 Should the battery be replaced whenever an alternator is replaced?

-It's not necessary, however it's not uncommon for an old battery to fail when an alternator stops working.
+It's not necessary, however it's not uncommon for an old battery to fail when the alternator stops working.
 This happens because when the battery is completely drained, it deteriorates sooner.
-Read more: When does a car battery need to be replaced?
+Read more: When to replace the 12-Volt car battery?

 If your alternator has been replaced and the battery is discharged, your mechanic can re-test the battery after it has been fully recharged.
-Usually, it takes 20-40 minutes of running the engine or driving to recharge a good battery.
+It takes 20-40 minutes of running the engine or driving to recharge a good battery.